Aitutaki is - Paradise

 Trouble in Paradise

-The dawn cock a doodle do chorus is so rowdy that it becomes difficult to sleep after 4 a.m. and there are too many mosquitoes.
-I have to swaddle myself in the sheets and daren't so much a stick a toe out or it gets bitten.
+The dawn cock a doodle do chorus is so rowdy, that it becomes difficult to sleep after 4 a.m. and there are too many mosquitoes.
+I have to swaddle myself in the sheets and daren't so much as stick a toe out, or it gets bitten.
 And that's after burning coils, spraying me and the room and using little machines.
 So I get up early to do my emails.
 I've been sold Internet for twenty pounds.
 Unfortunately, it doesn't work.

 Paradise Almost Regained